dalitun/applications/bundle-xenial-webmail-with-email-providers/README_EN.md

 ![mailjet1](./img/mailjet1.png)

-Then click on `Add a Sender Domain or Address` to allow an inbox or all email inboxes in your domain in order to be able to send and receive emails.
+Then click on `Add a Sender Domain or Address` in order to allow an email box or all the email boxes of your domains so that they can send and receive e-mails.

 ![mailjet2](./img/mailjet2.png)

-For adding users (email boxes), you can log on postfixamdin inteface via a web browser from this URL `http://hostname.mail_domain/postfixadmin` or `http://floatingIP/postfixadmin` to authenticate using the login **admin@mail_domain** and password **password_admin**.
+For creating new email boxes, you can log on postfixamdin inteface via a web browser from this URL `http://hostname.mail_domain/postfixadmin` or `http://floatingIP/postfixadmin`, to authenticate using the login **admin@mail_domain** and the password **password_admin**.

 ![postfixadmin](./img/postfixadmin.png)